 Hello there,

-Reading Eye Advantage is a small family business based on Dr. McMurray's ocular-motor research as it effects learning.
-We are so excited to share this vision treatment with anyone who would like to read better.
-Six years ago we decided to start small and develop our content.
+Reading Eye Advantage is a small, family-owned business founded on Dr. McMurray's ocular-motor research, as it relates to learning.
+We are excited to share this vision treatment with anyone who would like to improve their reading.
+Six years ago, we decided to start small and develop our content.
 This means that we were determined to DIY this idea to help parents and children who need help with their reading.
 Doing it ourselves means we can keep costs down and reach more parents and children interested in receiving help from Dr. Eldon McMurray, who has dedicated his life to education and service. (learn more about this in the bio above.)

 Eldon was forced to take an early retirement from his teaching profession after he was diagnosed with several health issues.
-During his recovery, we began looking for new ways to continue to contribute to those who might need his reading expertise.
-We discovered the best way to do this was to start an online service to help children and adults who may have learning disabilities like dyslexia or ADHD who would like to become better readers.
-This includes students who are struggling readers and may be falling behind in their studies, adults who would like to improve their reading skills or who feel like they are not good readers, and parents who want to help their children to read better.
+During his recovery, we began exploring new ways to continue contributing to those who might need his reading expertise.
+We discovered the best way to do this was to start an online service to help children and adults with learning disabilities, such as dyslexia or ADHD, who would like to improve their reading skills.
+This includes students who are struggling readers and may be falling behind in their studies, adults who wish to improve their reading skills or feel they are not good readers, and parents who want to help their children read more effectively.
 This includes homeschool parents who feel that they lack the expertise to teach their children to become excellent readers.
-Dr McMurray has training and experience to diagnose eye-tracking problems or other issues that may be keeping children or adults from excelling in reading.
-This includes eye exercises and coordination development.
+Dr McMurray has the training and experience to diagnose eye-tracking problems or other issues that may be keeping children or adults from excelling in reading.
+This includes eye exercises and the development of coordination.
 As well as several reading drills.

 We are dedicated to helping as many people as we can, so when we do need to charge for something, we will keep the prices as low as possible.
-We are well aware of the fact that those who need our help the most are not always able to pay a lot of money to get that help.
-Our true desire is to help others and we feel very blessed by the support of those of you who are already a part of our journey.
+We are well aware that those who need our help the most are not always able to afford it.
+Our genuine desire is to help others, and we feel very blessed by the support of those who are already part of our journey.

-Eldon is in charge of diagnosing developmental reading problems and online coaching as well as any other information you will use in this effort.
-Diane is responsible for the technical side of things like this website and managing our business.
-We are learning as we go so please be patient with our hiccups and please, please, please don't hesitate to comment and ask questions.
+Eldon is responsible for diagnosing developmental reading problems and providing online coaching, as well as any other resources you may need to support this effort.
+Diane is responsible for the technical aspects of our business, including this website, and manages our operations.
+We are learning as we go, so please be patient with our hiccups.
+Please don't hesitate to comment and ask questions.

 We are excited to start you or your child on a journey to reading better and learning to enjoy what you read.